GoogleCloudPlatform/education-data-platform/1-foundations/README.md

 prefix              = "myco"
 ```

 For more fine details check variables on [`variables.tf`](./variables.tf) and update according to the desired configuration.
-Remember to create team groups described [below](#user-groups).

 Once the configuration is complete, run the project factory by running